matek100/shr-mfg-robotic-arm-http-server/README.md

 * run <code>nodejs index.js</code> to start the application

 ## Client-side application usage
+* Install and use axios as an HTTP client.
+* API endpoints:

 | API endpoint | description | parameter(s) | returns |
 | ------------ | ----------- | ------------ | ------- |